SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

     to do this.

 5. Try to commit your recently created `.pre-commit-config.yaml` file.
-You will likely not do anything, because `pre-commit` only check files that are being committed.
+You will likely not do anything, because `pre-commit` only checks files that are being committed.
 Instead try to run

     ```bash
     pre-commit run --all-files
     ```

-    that will check every file in your repository.
+    which will check every file in your repository.

 6. Try adding at least another check from the [base repository](https://github.com/pre-commit/pre-commit-hooks) to your `.pre-commit-config.yaml` file.